Turn data into decisions. Learn how to communicate insights in the AI era.

 Lecturer and Entrepreneur

-Felipe Rego is a leading AI, data science, analytics, and data visualization specialist.
-He develops analytics and data visualization solutions that help transform organizations of all sizes.
-Felipe is also a global educator and speaker delivering practical and engaging training programs and conferences in data visualization and storytelling, analytics, and other data-related topics.
-He is the author of Sketch Your Data, a unique sketchbook designed to help professionals plan and design impactful data visualizations and storytelling ideas.
-He holds an M.Phil. in Electrical and Information Engineering from the University of Sydney, is a Cloud Engineer, and has served as an advisor to an Australian government department.
+He is the author of Sketch Your Data, a unique sketchbook designed to help professionals plan and design impactful data visualisations and storytelling ideas.
+Felipe holds an M.Phil. in Electrical and Information Engineering from the University of Sydney, is a Cloud Engineer, and has served as an advisor to an Australian government department.

 Course fee includes the course itself, application fee, study materials, afternoon/evening social activities and events, welcome and goodbye drink as part of the graduation party.
 Other expenses, such as meals, accommodation, insurance, personal expenses, public transportation ticket, extra activities (such as trips outside of town over the weekend and entrance fees), and required equipment (i.e. pencils, paper for illustrations) are not included in the price.